Which school do you want to support?

 All students with severe disabilities enrolled in special education to attend summer school. |

-The next two lessons explain the sources of school funding in California and how the state got into its current situation.
+The next two lessons explain the sources of school funding in California and the role played by Prop.
+13, which thoroughly upended the state’s education system.

 Search all lesson and blog content here.